 If you have been reading my blog for awhile you know that I am not a foodie and have only posted a few recipes over the years, but over the past week I have been busy working on back-end blog reorganization and haven’t had time to get any decorating projects done and needed something to post about today.
 The answer came to me when my husband Ed and I had friends over for breakfast on Saturday morning.
-When Ed placed this plate of eggs in front of me I knew immediately what I had to share with you today and quickly snapped a few photos before they got cold.
+When Ed placed my favorite breakfast in front of me I knew immediately what I had to share with you today and quickly snapped a few photos before they got cold.

 Unlike me, Ed likes to cook and these eggs are my favorite.
 I am always disappointed when I order Eggs Benedict in a restaurant, because these eggs are better – DELICIOUS!!!
-It is one of those recipes that whenever he makes it – everyone asks for the recipe
+They may not be as pretty as this lemon sauce is not smooth, but it is one of those recipes that whenever he makes it – everyone asks for the recipe

 If you have never entertained friends for breakfast I highly recommend it.
 It is a more relaxed meal to entertain around.
 It also doesn’t take a lot of time or prep, and everyone only stays for a couple hours and leaves so we can all go about our day.

 My husband had this cookbook when I married him – it is an oldie, but goodie and has stood the test of time.
-It is where he found the recipe – it is in the sauce.
+It is where he found the recipe – the key to its deliciousness is in the sauce.

 In the Joy Of Cooking (1975 edition) on page 358 is the secret to the best lemon eggs ever – Quick Whole Egg Hollandaise.